HomeDing/homeding.github.io/boards/wifikit8.md

 Anyhow, the OLED on the board requires some relevant current so long term operation on battery was not in focus for this board.

 ## System configuration

+The following env.json file can be used on these boards:

+**env.json**

 ```JSON
 {